The Monks: Legacy

 In 1994, Eddie Shaw published the autobiography Black Monk Time with help from his ex-wife Anita Klemke.
-Black Monk Time has been reissued on CD since the 1990s, and bonus tracks were included on the Light in the Attic Records release in 2009.
-Lenny Kaye featured "Complication" on the expanded reissue of the compilation album Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968 in 1998.
-A tribute album, titled Silver Monk Time, containing tracks by numerous avant-garde bands, was released in October 2006 as the soundtrack to the award-winning documentary Monks: The Transatlantic Feedback.
+Black Monk Time has been reissued numerous times on CD since the 1990s, and bonus tracks were included on the Light in the Attic Records release in 2009.
+In 1998, Lenny Kaye featured "Complication" on the expanded reissue of the compilation album, Nuggets.
+Subsequently, the song "I Hate You" was included in the soundtrack to the 1998 Coen Brothers film The Big Lebowski.

+A tribute album, titled Silver Monk Time, containing tracks by numerous bands, was released in October 2006 as the soundtrack to the award-winning documentary Monks: The Transatlantic Feedback, artists included the Raincoats, Mark E. Smith and the Fall, Simeon Coxe of Silver Apples, Faust, Jon Spencer and Alan Vega of Suicide.